Departmental Safety Coordinator and Research Assistant

 Current work and interests

 Colin is a research assistant working for the Field Epidemiology team and is based at the Princess of Wales Hospital, Ely.
+He is also Departmental Safety Coordinator.

 Background and experience